-The trade union wage gap, defined as the percentage difference in average gross hourly earnings of union members compared with non-members, is 21.6% in the public sector and 8.1% in the private sector.
-This is an increase of 1.7 and 0.9 percentage points respectively when compared with 2013.
+The trade union wage gap, defined as the percentage difference in average gross hourly earnings of union members compared with non-members, is 16.1% in 2015 in the public sector, down from 21.6% in 2014.
+The private sector trade union wage gap is 7.7% in 2015, down only slightly from 8.2% in 2014.

+For the public sector this amounts to a 5.5 percentage points fall when compared with 2014.
 A number of factors influence this figure, and the size of the premium is likely to be strongly influenced by other differences in the characteristics of unionised and non-unionised employees.
 It should also be noted that where pay is determined by collective agreements, these apply to both unionised and non-unionised employees in the workplace (Table 2.3).